dlt-hub/dlt/docs/website/docs/dlt-ecosystem/destinations/dremio.md

 Dremio does not support `CREATE SCHEMA` DDL statements.

-Therefore, "Metastore" data sources, such as Hive or Glue, require that the dataset schema exists prior to running the DLT pipeline. `full_refresh=True` is unsupported for these data sources.
+Therefore, "Metastore" data sources, such as Hive or Glue, require that the dataset schema exists prior to running the dlt pipeline. `full_refresh=True` is unsupported for these data sources.

 "Object Storage" data sources do not have this limitation.